CS 303E: Spring, 2025

 This course carries the Quantitative Reasoning flag.
 Quantitative Reasoning courses are designed to equip you with the skills necessary for understanding the types of quantitative arguments you will regularly encounter in your adult and professional life.
 You can find a description of flags here: Flag Criteria.
 You can expect that a substantial portion of your grade to come from your use of quantitative skills to analyze real-world problems.
 We don't assume that you're a math major, but some problems may assume basic arithmetic and logic skills; if you don't know something, just ask, and we'll provide additional explanation.

 During the height of COVID-19, this class was moved entirely online.
-I found that it worked very well in that format, and I've kept it that way.
+I found that it worked very well in that format, and I kept it that way, until this semester.
 Most students love the flexibility, but others don't do as well in this format.
 Also, since there's less one-on-one interaction, it's not always easy for us to see that you're having trouble.
+That's why I added a mandatory in person meeting on Fridays this semester.
+That allows me to get a better feel of how that class is doing and also gives you the opportunity to ask questions and to see the development of programs in real time.
+But it's a big class; I still may not realize that you're struggling.
 If you are, please reach out for help.
 Don't wait until you are hopelessly behind.
 We can't help you if we don't know you're struggling.

-Note that there is not a specific class meeting time or location; all course content is delivered online via the recorded lectures, which you can view at your convenience, as long as you've viewed them by the week for which they're assigned.
+The only specific class meeting time is on Friday.
+Most course content is delivered online via the recorded lectures, which you can view at your convenience, as long as you've viewed them by the week for which they're assigned.
 Videos and the accompanying slides will typically be made available a week or two before they are due.
 Make sure to keep up.
 The recorded lectures and associated slides will be made available to you below on this website.
 Some of them may also be available via Canvas or elsewhere; but this website should be your go-to location.
-Despite the asynchronous nature of this class, this is not a self-paced course.
+Despite the largely asynchronous nature of this class, this is not a self-paced course.
 You are responsible for having viewed the videos the week they are assigned.

 If you have some special circumstance that makes internet access difficult or impossible, let me know as soon as possible and I can work with you.